-Jump To: What Is Paramount+ with Showtime? // Subscription Costs for the Streamer // Content Changes
+Jump To: What Is Paramount+ with Showtime? // Subscription Costs for the Streamer // Content Removals and Changes

 Paramount+ with Showtime to Replace Separate Streamers and Showtime Channel

-Right now, on the streaming side, there’s the Showtime streaming service and the Paramount+ streaming service.
-And both those products are going to come together to create Paramount+ with Showtime (the streamer).
-The premium tiers of Paramount+ with Showtime will have Showtime content available alongside Paramount+ content.
+On the streaming side, there was once the Showtime streaming service and the Paramount+ streaming service.
+But now these products are going to come together to create Paramount+ with Showtime (the streamer).
+The premium tiers of Paramount+ with Showtime have Showtime content available alongside Paramount+ content.
+And, officially, the standalone Showtime app will cease to exist by the end of this year.

 Meanwhile, Showtime is also currently a cable network.
-That network will no longer be Showtime and will instead become Paramount+ with Showtime (the TV channel).
+Over time, that network will no longer be Showtime and will instead eventually become Paramount+ with Showtime (the TV channel).
 On that end, the TV network’s profile will receive a boost by also airing “Paramount+ originals in addition to the SHOWTIME originals, as well as Paramount Pictures movies that come to the services.”
+This change is still in the works.

 Subscription Price Increases for Paramount+ with Showtime

-How all this will roll out for users isn’t yet clear.
-But, as seemed highly likely, price increases are on the horizon.
 Paramount+ with Showtime will see a price increase from Paramount+’s current cost.
-According to Deadline, the premium tier, which currently costs, $9.99 on Paramount+ will rise to $11.99 for Paramount+ with Showtime’s ad-free offering.
+The premium tier, which previously cost $9.99 on Paramount+ has risen to $11.99 for Paramount+ with Showtime’s ad-free offering.
 Of course, this will contain both Paramount+ and Showtime content.
+And, it is important to note, the price of Paramount+ with Showtime remains lower than the previous cost of purchasing both platforms.

 Content Changes for Paramount+ with Showtime

-Additionally, it looks like Paramount+ is also removing content from its platform.
+Meanwhile, Paramount+ is also removing content from its platform.
 Per Deadline, among other things, Jordan Peele’s The Twilight Zone, which ran for two seasons, is no longer available on the platform.
 Also missing are The Real World: Homecoming, Coyote, No Activity, Guilty Party, and The Harper House.
+And the content purges are continuing.
+By far one of the most shocking decisions made by Paramount+ was to cancel and remove Star Trek: Prodigy from its platform.
+The series hopes to find life elsewhere, but the decision came with loud fan outcry.
+The Game, Grease: Rise of the Pink Ladies, and Queen of the Universe also met a similar fate.

-Luckily, our personal favorite Showtime offering, Yellowjackets, seems thankfully safe.
+For the moment, our personal favorite Showtime offering, Yellowjackets, seems thankfully safe.
 According to executive Chris McCarthy, it exemplifies one of Showtime’s strengths (complex characters) alongside shows like Billions.
-Well, we like the sound of that, anyway.
-Because we need Yellowjackets season two, and we will not take no for an answer.
-Angry buzzing will ensue.

-Now that we’ve mostly wrapped around this change, we’ll have to wait and see what these latest landscape shenanigans bring to all of us.
+Now that we’ve mostly wrapped our heads around this change, we’ll have to wait and see what these latest landscape shenanigans bring to all of us.
 We’ll cross our fingers for only good things.

 Originally published on January 30, 2023.